Danielfz14/Paper7_IEEE_SSCI_2025/README.md

 ---

-## Abstract
+## 📚 Abstract
-This repository contains the data and code used in the experiments described in the article.
-The work proposes a novel automated methodology using hyper-heuristics to tailor metaheuristics for melanoma segmentation, with Renyi’s entropy as the objective function.
-Experimental results demonstrate that the tailored metaheuristics achieve efficient segmentation with minimal computational cost.
+This project presents a novel approach to automatically generate tailored metaheuristics for image segmentation, specifically for melanoma detection.
+Using **Renyi's entropy** as the objective function, this methodology achieves robust and efficient image segmentation without requiring **expert intervention**.
+## 🌟 Why is this Work Important?

+🔑 **Key Relevance**:
+The proposed methodology enables the design of a **Metaheuristic** customized to specific optimization problems **without requiring expert experience**.
+In this particular case, it focuses on enhancing **melanoma image segmentation** for early and accurate skin cancer detection.

+🎯 **Impact**:
+1. Removes dependency on expert knowledge for algorithm design.
+2. Reduces computational cost while maintaining high segmentation quality.
+3. Demonstrates the adaptability of hyper-heuristics for solving real-world challenges in **medical imaging**.

 ---

-## Methodology
+## 🔎 Methodology

 ### Hyper-Heuristic Process

-Below is an overview of the hyper-heuristic methodology used to obtained tailored metaheuristics:
+Below is an overview of the hyper-heuristic methodology used to obtain tailored metaheuristics:

 ![Hyper-Heuristic Process](imgP/Meto2.jpg)